 The McCall-Donnelly School District houses two elementary schools divided by geographic regions; one in Donnelly and one in McCall.
 Both schools have grown in attendance in recent years.
 The principal at the elementary school in McCall, Barbara Morgan Elementary, has shared that enrollment has increased from 332 students in 2014 to 413 students in 2017.
 Donnelly Elementary current enrollment is 165.
 McCall-Donnelly School District currently has 38% of its students receiving free and reduced lunch rates.

 A movement for place-based education in McCall has been unfolding throughout recent years.
 The University of Idaho's McCall Outdoor Science School (MOSS) set the precedent years ago with their outdoor science curriculum.
 The MOSS program largely serves visiting schools from around the state that stay there for the four to five day programs.
-Although MOSS does work with the local public schools it is usually only for one week out of the school year and for very select grade levels (recently that included 5th and 10th grades only).
+Although MOSS does work with the local public schools it is usually only for one week out of the school year, or one hour a week for select grade levels.
 The activities and education taught at MOSS have both introduced and created an interest in place-based curriculum for educators and parents.

-The owner of Roots Forest School, a new private place-based preschool in McCall, has shared the desire of many parents wishing for something different for their children once they are old enough for public school.
+The owner of Roots Forest School, a new private place-based preschool in McCall, has had a successful start.
 The enrollment at Roots Forest School has been at maximum capacity since opening in 2015.
 The rise in enrollment numbers for Roots Forest Preschool indicates an interest and need in the area for a place-based charter school.
-The class of 25 preschool students that will be ready for kindergarten in Fall 2020 would be a likely initial group for our place-based charter school.
-The family members of those 25 preschool students have siblings, friends, or neighbors that would also be interested in a place-based charter school.
-This group could be an excellent conduit throughout the community for informing other families of a new option in the area.
+The class of 25 preschool students that will be ready for kindergarten in Fall 2020, as well as their siblings, could be a likely initial group for our place-based charter school.
 The 25 preschool students moving on to Kindergarten in the Fall 2020 is not a guaranteed population of the McCall Community School but could represent a significant portion of the initial Kindergarten class.
 Similarly, students in higher grades that had previously attended Roots in preschool and their older siblings would also be likely candidates for attending the McCall Community School.
 The quick success of the place-based preschool is a strong indicator of the interest and need for something similar for K-8 grades, as evidenced by the letter from a Roots Teacher (Appendix F5).
 Other populations within McCall, for example the homeschool networks, could also be likely sources of recruitments.